Templates

 </form>

-The input fields in the template will have names (sample in_license) that match the submit report's variables.
-The form will be posted and the variables from the POST are matched against the routine variables.
+The input fields in the template will have names (for example, in_license) that correspond to the variables in the submit report.
+When the form is submitted, the variables from the POST request are matched against the routine variables.

 <select id="license" name="in_license">